Celebrex (Celecoxib)

 Dosage Instructions

-Osteoarthritis: 200 mg once daily or 100 mg twice daily.
-Rheumatoid arthritis: 100 mg twice daily (may increase to 200 mg twice daily for flare-ups).
-Ankylosing spondylitis: 100 mg twice daily or 200 mg once daily.
-Menstrual cramps: 400 mg on first day, then 200 mg twice daily for up to 5 days.
-Muscle/joint injuries or post-surgery: 400 mg first dose, then 200 mg once or twice daily as needed for up to 5 days.
+For osteoarthritis: 200 mg once daily or 100 mg twice daily.
+For rheumatoid arthritis: 100 mg twice daily, potentially increasing to 200 mg twice daily during flare-ups.
+For ankylosing spondylitis: 100 mg twice daily or 200 mg once daily.
+For menstrual cramps: 400 mg on the first day, then 200 mg twice daily for up to 5 days.
+For muscle and joint injuries or post-surgery: 400 mg initially, followed by 200 mg once or twice daily as needed for up to 5 days.

 What If You Miss a Dose?